Scattering theory for some non-self-adjoint operators: The Wave operators

 \subsubsection{Existence of the local regularized wave operator}

-As in Section \ref{subsec:reg_wave} for the regularized wave operators $W_\pm(H,H_0)$, the proof of the existence of the local regularized wave operators $W_\pm(H,H_0,I)$, is based on Proposition \ref{prop:wave operator exist}.
-In order to apply this proposition, we need to prove that $C(h\mathds{1}_I)(H)$ is relatively smooth with respect to $H_0$, which is the purpose on the following lemma.
-Note that the proof, based on the functional calculus \eqref{eq:reg_funct_calc}, follows a different route from that of Lemma \ref{Cr Kato smooth H}. \begin{lemma} Suppose that Hypotheses \ref{hyp:LAP H0}-\ref{hyp:Conjugate operator} hold.
-Let $I\subset\sigma_\mathrm{ess}(H)$ be a closed interval.
-Then $C(h\mathds{1}_I)(H)$ is relatively smooth with respect to $H$ in the sense of Kato and $C(h\mathds{1}_{H^\star})(I)$ is relatively smooth with respect to $H^\star$. \end{lemma}
+As in Section \ref{subsec:reg_wave} for the regularized wave operators $W_\pm(H,H_0)$, the proof of the existence of the local regularized wave operators $W_\pm(H,H_0,I)$, is based on Proposition \ref{prop:existence strong limit wave operator general 1}.
+In order to apply this proposition, we need to prove that $C(h\mathds{1}_I)(H)$ is $H_0$-smooth, which is the purpose on the following lemma.
+Note that the proof, based on the functional calculus \eqref{eq:reg_funct_calc}, follows a different route from that of Lemma \ref{Cr Kato smooth H}.
+The disadvantage of functional calculus is that we need to regularize both outgoing and incoming spectral singularities.